fonoster/rox/README.md

 You can set multiple responses in Dialogflow.
 The Effects will run in sequence.

-> We also provide compatibility to Dialogflow Phone Gateway.
-To activate the compatibility you need to pass the environment variable `INTENTS_ENGINE_PLATFORM=TELEPHONY`.

 <table>
 <tr>
 <td> Effect ID </td> <td> Description </td> <td> Payload Example </td>